Bambo-Rambo/RNG-Guides/NormalWild-FS-RNG.md

 * After exiting the bag, if you also close the 'X' menu, the lower screen functions (PSS, Poke Amie etc) are reloaded and they cause 1 TinyMT advance.
 This occurs after 12 frames which would be enough to ruin everything.
 However, by unfreezing slowly using the D Pad + Select, let's say that this process is "postponed" for a few frames.
-This also the case for Route 9/17 even though I thought they were affected.
-Hold the D Pad arrow until the encounter starts.
-The delay in those places is also 20 instead of 6 so keep that in mind.
+For Kalos routes 9 and 17, hold the D Pad arrow until the encounter starts.
+The delay in those places is 20 instead of 6 so keep that in mind.
 * Tiny Finder supposes that all NPCs in an area are active.
-If you fight one of them accidentaly and stops moving afterwards, leave the area and return to enable them again.
+If you fight one of them accidentaly, leave the area and return to reset their active state.